 Our undercover visits showed that dentists were weakest at explaining NHS and private treatment options, with nearly half of our mystery-shopping visits (12 out of 25) rated poor or very poor.

 If your dentist provides both NHS and private services, they should begin by explaining what NHS options are available.
-You may also be given a range of private options, for example, to enhance the final cosmetic result, or for treatments not funded on the NHS, such as dental implants.
+You may also be given a range of private options, for example, to enhance the final cosmetic result, or for treatments not funded on the NHS, such as dental is.

 But we found a ‘muddled middle’ where the difference between NHS and private options needs to be clearer.
 On four of our undercover visits, our researchers, who should have been offered an NHS scale and polish and advice on looking after their teeth and gums, were only offered a private hygienist appointment.